wso2-extensions/esb-inbound-kafka/docs/config.md

     </inboundEndpoint>
     ```

-    >> Note : Make sure that you provide the sequential and coordination parameters as shown in the above configuration.
+    >> Note: Make sure you provide the `sequential` and `coordination` parameters as shown in the above configuration.

-    You can add the above inbound configuration via the Management Console as well:
+    You can add the above inbound configuration via the WSO2 ESB Management Console as well:
     ![alt text](images/inbound_config_security.png)

 ### Kafka inbound endpoint parameters